dtabell/fpp_book/ReadMe.txt

 ##
 ## ReadMe.txt : build instructions and other notes
 ##
-## This project contains the code and examples for the book
+## This project contains the source code and examples for the book
 ##
 ## Etienne Forest
 ## From Tracking Code to Analysis